 Categories

 Question authority!
 Question everything.
 Even if our questions remain forever unanswered, it is the asking that works to define our lives.

-Finally, to bring these thoughts full circle, Erwan Le Corre is an emerging guru who seeks to rehabilitate humans suffering from modern day domestication, which is to say he seeks to set human beings free.
 I wonder if the authority complex is the fundamental barrier to human freedom.
 Perhaps if we can transcend the complex, even as we fail to find our answers, we might find a freedom that brings us peace.

+Categories